williamcaseylucas/trello-clone/my-app/README.md

 - add %s among other values in meta data in orignial layout and then you can export generateMetadata() in any SSR component and return some 'title' string and have it dynamically render if you have a 'title' component in your base layout
 - Layout has children and params where params has id based on folder name
 - router.refresh(); // so we refetch server components

+# hydration

+- Add ModalProvider with Hydration error protections in layout.tsx in (platform)

+# Card modal

+- Added to layout.tsx in platform and added to onClick event which loads the id onOpen
+- Also is in useCardModal under /hooks
+- in index.tsx under /components/modals/card-modal where we conditionally render Dialog based on isOpen which is set to true when onOpen has an id assigned to it in card-item

 # drag and drop